finos/tracdap/doc/modelling/tutorial/lesson_1_hello_world.rst

     :name: hello_world_py_launch
     :lines: 44-

-TRAC will resolve the paths for the system and job config files by looking in the following places:
+TRAC will resolve the paths for the system and job config files in the following order:

-    1. If absolute paths are supplied, these have top priority
+    1. If absolute paths are supplied, these take top priority
-    2. The current working directory
+    2. Resolve relative to the current working directory
-    3. The directory containing the model
+    3. Resolve relative to the directory containing the Python module of the model

 Now you should be able to run your model script and see the model output in the logs: